savo92/webinar-buildkite/example_4/README.md

 Example 4
 =========

-> A pipeline with 2 consecutive steps.
+> A pipeline using a block step.